 It is also worth remembering that, whilst there is no limitation period to use the unfair prejudice procedure, the court does expect shareholders to ‘get on’ with their petition and not leave it for years before complaining (this happened in one well-known case where the shareholder waited nine years!)

-If you’d like more information on shareholder disputes, please call us on 020 7467 3980.
-We’ll be happy to help.
+If you’d like more information on shareholder disputes, please call us on 020 7467 3980 or make an online enquiry We’ll be happy to help.